-The 1996 Safe Drinking Water Act requires water utilities to provide consumers with a yearly report on the source and quality of the water they drink.
-You may also find this information posted on our website at https://www.rva.gov/public-utilities/water-utility
+The U.S. Environmental Protection Agency (EPA) 1996 Safe Drinking Water Act requires water utilities to provide consumers with a yearly report on the source and quality of the water they drink.
+You may also find this information posted on our website www.rva.gov/public-utilities/water-utility.

-We are proud to report that during 2020, we were 100 percent in compliance with all federal and state Safe Drinking Water Act MCLs.
-Last year DPU conducted 56,000 tests on more than 14,000 water samples.
-The tables above list all the substances that were detected in our drinking water during 2020.
+We are proud to report that during 2022 we were in 100 percent compliance with all federal and state Safe Drinking Water Act MCLs (Maximum Contaminant Levels).
+Last year the City of Richmond Department of Public Utilities (DPU) conducted 58,634 tests on more than 15,000 water samples.
+The table lists all the substances that were detected in our drinking water during 2022.
 The presence of these substances in water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted data presented in those tables is from testing performed January 1 through December 31, 2020.
+Unless otherwise noted data presented in this table is from testing performed January 1 through December 31, 2022.